Excerpt of ‘Tis You from the premiere performance by the Voorhees Choir, conducted by Brandon Williams

 The Voorhees Choir, conducted by Brandon Williams

 I composed ‘Tis You, a setting of Amy Lowell’s poem, Listening, for the Centennial of Douglass College, my Alma Mater.
-Created for the Voorhees Choir,originally the women’s chorus of Douglass College (now of Rutgers University), the premiere took place on 12/2/17 during the Choir’s fall concert, and on 12/3/17 during the Yule Log Ceremony at the Voorhees Chapel on the Douglass campus.
-Long a fan of Lowell’s poetry, I found this one in An Anthology of Great U.S. Women Poets 1850-1990.
-I love the way the poem speaks of the internal music of our beings, the meaning of our individual contributions, and also of our role in the larger ocean of life.
-Brandon Williams, conductor of the Voorhees Choir, requested a version for treble chorus, string quartet and piano; I have also composed a version for treble chorus and piano.
+My music studies at Douglass, in particular with Professors Robert Lincoln and James Scott at Douglass, and composer Robert Moevs at Rutgers College, started me on my path as a composer.
+While there, I presented the first composition recital in the school’s history.
+This inspiring experience confirmed me in my strong, if naïve, desire to pursue composition as my life’s work.
+Created for Voorhees Choir, which I sang in as an undergraduate (1967-71), the premiere took place on 12/2/17 during the Choir’s fall concert, and on 12/3/17 during the Yule Log Ceremony at the Voorhees Chapel.
+Long a fan of Lowell’s poetry, I decided to set ‘Listening.’
+The poem speaks beautifully of the internal music of our beings, the meaning of our individual contributions, and also our role in the larger ocean of life.
+The original was scored for SSA divisi, string quartet and piano at the request of Brandon Williams, the conductor of the Voorhees Choir.
+It is also available for SSA divisi and piano. –JS

 by Amy Lowell